-The Brief Clinical Consultation (BCC) encounters in Station 5 have the highest proportional mean score (i.e. candidates perform better in this encounter) and the Neurology encounter has the lowest proportional mean score.
+The Brief Clinical Consultation (BCC) encounters in Station 5 have the highest proportional mean score (i.e. candidates perform better in this encounter) and the Nervous encounter has the lowest proportional mean score (the difference between the mean and maximum achievable is the highest).